aio-libs/aiohttp/docs/web.rst

         resp.text = resp.text + ' wink'
         return resp

-(Note: this example won't work with steamed responses or websockets)
+(Note: this example won't work with streamed responses or websockets)

 Every *middleware* should accept two parameters, a :class:`request <Request>` instance and a *handler*, and return the response.